Dorset Innovation Park

 Dorset Innovation Park (formerly Dorset Green Technology Park, and earlier known as Winfrith Technology Centre) is a science and technology park which is owned by the Homes and Communities Agency.
-The site was the former UKAEA Winfrith Atomic Energy Establishment which was in service from the 1950s to early 1990s.
+The site was the former UKAEA Winfrith Atomic Energy Establishment which was in service from the 1950s to the early 1990s.
 The Steam Generating Heavy Water Reactor was also developed at the site.

-The centre is situated near the village of Winfrith Newburgh, which is some eight miles west of Wareham and nine miles east of Dorchester.
+The centre is situated near the village of Winfrith Newburgh, which is some eight miles (13 km) west of Wareham and nine miles (14 km) east of Dorchester.

+It is now home to the Defence BattleLab, which was officially opened in May 2022.

 History

 Winfrith Technology Centre

 Winfrith Technology Centre dates from the 1980s when part of the UKAEA site was already being referred to by that name.
 It was used as a research and development centre in support of the nuclear, oil and gas industries.